Your Ad Here

 The Wallabout Market was one of the premier farmer's markets in the city of Brooklyn, and according to historical accounts it was the second largest produce / farmers market in the United States.
 According to a 1914 article in the New York Times discussing the modernization and expansion of the Wallabout Terminal Market, there were 45,325 farmers wagons located at the market in 1913.

 The peak time of business transactions for the Wallabout Market vendors would be between midnight and dawn.
-Considering there were no electric lights during this era, makes this a most unusual time of day to conduct business.
-But, if one thinks about it; conducting business during the wee hours of morning ensured fresh produce delivered and ready for sale by the time the populace was beginning to stir and beginning their day.
+Considering there were no to extremely few electric lights during this era, makes this a most unusual time of day to conduct business.
+But if one thinks about it; conducting business during the wee hours of morning ensured fresh produce delivered and ready for sale by the time the populace was beginning to stir and beginning their day.

 .